Whistleblower: Donald Trump sought foreign 'interference' in 2020 election | DW | 26.09.2019

 In the call, the US president prodded his Ukrainian counterpart to investigate Democratic political rival Joe Biden's son, Hunter Biden.

-A sumarized transcript of that phone call was released by the White House on Wednesday morning.
+A summarized transcript of that phone call was released by the White House on Wednesday morning.

 The declassified transcript of the phone conversation between US President Trump and his Ukrainian counterpart Zelenskyy